 After the original defeat at the hands of Captain Dread, King Kelpbeard was keen that history would not be allowed to repeat itself.
 As a result, New Maraqua has a sizable army.
 Swordmaster Talek is the head of this army, though King Kelpbeard has been known to enter battle if the need is dire enough.
 Maraquan soldiers are outfitted with maractite armour and weapons, making them perfectly suited to underwater combat.

 During the Operation: Petpet Park mini-plot, the evil Yurius trapped the Petpet Park agents in a machine near Maraqua.
 The key to unlocking the machine had ten strange symbols on it that have not been seen anywhere above the surface.
 It may be possible that this is some form of written Maraquan language.
 In the plot, they were used to signify the numbers 1-10; it is unclear if this is their only meaning.
+The Maraquan language is complex enough to have different words for 'purple' at least.

 Many species of Petpet call Maraqua home, and can be found in the Maraquan Petpets shop.
 Species of Petpet indigenous to Old Maraqua were rescued by Mystery Island natives when the city was destroyed, and are now found in the Rock Pool.
 Overgrown varieties of these Petpets are relatively common, as are 'monsters' such as the Chasm Beast.
 Many other species of fish and squid also populate Maraqua, with some being fished up at the Underwater Fishing Vortex.